 Use a Good Quality Press Release Template

-When you work on press releases for your business it makes your life much easier if you use a press release template.
-A template helps you to create professional media releases because doing so ensures that you do not miss any important element from your release.
-At the same time, because using a press release framework imposes consistency on your work you will give a more professional appearance and that can stand out from amateurish competitors.
+When you work on press releases for your business, it makes your life much easier if you use a press release template.
+A template helps you to create professional media releases because doing so ensures that you do not miss any vital element from your release.
+At the same time, because using a press release framework imposes consistency on your work you will give a more professional appearance, and that can stand out from amateurish competitors.
 Lastly, a template will save you valuable time.
 For your convenience, I have provided a free Press release template that you can use.
 The link is at the foot of this article.

-There are six pillars to newsworthiness, once you know them and work with them your media marketing will become much more productive.
+There are six pillars to newsworthiness; once you know them and work with them, your media marketing will become much more productive.

-- Impact: The more people likely to be affected by your news the more important and newsworthy the piece becomes.
+- Impact: The more people likely to be affected by your news the more essential and newsworthy the piece becomes.
 For example, a bakery strike is likely to have less impact than a strike by nurses.

 - Prominence: If your news item is about somebody in the public eye then it will be more newsworthy than if it were about a member of the public.
-If you can involve a celebrity in your press release it is more likely to be used by news outlets.
+If you can involve a celebrity in your press release, it is more likely to be used by news outlets.